Charlie and the Chocolate Factory (franchise): Tom and Jerry: Willy Wonka and the Chocolate Factory (2017)

 Tom and Jerry: Willy Wonka and the Chocolate Factory is a 2017 American animated direct-to-video musical comedy film starring the cat-and-mouse duo Tom and Jerry.
 Produced by Warner Bros.
 Animation and Turner Entertainment Co., it is the first Tom and Jerry direct-to-video film to be distributed by Warner Bros.
 Home Entertainment internationally and is also the final Tom and Jerry direct-to-video film to be involved with Warner Bros.
 Animation's founder Hal Geer, who died on January 26, 2017.
 The film is an animated remake of the 1971 film Willy Wonka & the Chocolate Factory (which in turn is based on the 1964 book Charlie and the Chocolate Factory by Dahl) with the addition of Tom and Jerry as characters and seen through their point of view.

-The film was released via digital media on 27 June 2017, and released on home media on 11 July 2017.
+The film was released via digital media on 27 June 2017, and released on home media on 11 July.
 It was panned by critics, who found the inclusion of Tom and Jerry in the story to be forced and unnecessary.

 Wonka (2023)

-A prequel film, focusing on a Young Willy Wonka and his adventures prior to opening the world's most famous chocolate factory, titled Wonka, was released by Warners on 15 December 2023 with Paul King directing and David Heyman producing.
-On 24 May 2021 it was announced that Timothée Chalamet had been cast to portray Young Willy Wonka in the film.
+A prequel film, focusing on a Young Willy Wonka and his adventures prior to opening the world's most famous chocolate factory, titled Wonka, it was directed by Paul King and produced by David Heyman.
+Timothée Chalamet portrays young Willy Wonka in the film.
 The film is an original story that depicts a younger, hopeful Wonka throughout his early days as a chocolatier.

 The film was released in cinemas on 15 December 2023, received positive reviews from critics and grossed approximately US$632 million worldwide.
-For his performance Chalamet was nominated for a Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.
+For his performance, Chalamet was nominated for a Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.

+Charlie vs. the Chocolate Factory (2027)

+Charlie vs. the Chocolate Factory is an upcoming 2027 American animated musical comedy film starring Kit Connor playing a new character, Charlie Paley, and Taika Waititi as the legendary confectioner Willy Wonka.
+Animated by Sony Pictures Imageworks, it is the latest entry in the Charlie and the Chocolate Factory franchise after the 2021 Netflix acquisition of the Roald Dahl Story Company.
+The film is set to be released in theaters in the United States and United Kingdom on November 5, 2027, and internationally by Sony Pictures Releasing International, and later on Netflix on December 22, 2027.

 Television

-Untitled television series (TBA)

-On 27 November 2018 Netflix announced they are developing an "animated series event" based on Dahl's books, which will include a television series based on Charlie and the Chocolate Factory and the novel's sequel Charlie and the Great Glass Elevator.
+Wonka's The Golden Ticket (2026)

+A reality game show based on the book called Wonka's The Golden Ticket was released by Netflix in September 2026.
+The show sees twelve pairs enter the chocolate factory and compete in a series of games.
+The show will feature the voice of Gene Wilder, recreated with AI with the blessing of his wife.